 Note that if the full path to the executable file is specified in the startup command-line (for instance, c:\qcti\multiserver.exe), the path specified for the executable file is used for locating the .
-Lms files, and the value of the Lmspath parameter is ignored.
+Lms files, and the value of the Imspath parameter is ignored.

-<port number > is the port number that a client will use for its TCP/IP connection to Configuration Server.
-See the Client-Side Port Definition section in the Genesys 7.6 Security Deployment Guide for more information.
+⟨port number⟩ is the port number that a client will use for its TCP/IP connection to Configuration Server.
+See the Client-Side Port Definition section in the Genesys 8.0 Security Deployment Guide for more information.

-<IP address > is the IP address that a client will use for its TCP/IP connection to Configuration Server.
-See the Client-Side Port Definition section in the Genesys 7.6 Security Deployment Guide for more information.
+- transport-address (IP address) is the IP address that a client will use for its TCP/IP connection to Configuration Server.
+See the Client-Side Port Definition section in the Genesus 8.0 Security Deployment Guide for more information.